we3lab/dr-programs/README.md

 Simulation Parameters
 ---------------------
  Simulation parameters can be used to characterize simulated demand response events with the demand response simulator.
-These parameters can be found in...

  References & Acknowledgements
  ------------------------------